 Plasma is the term used to describe a gas that has been heated to such high temperatures that it ionizes and becomes electrically charged.
 The plasma spray gun achieves this by utilising the combination of a copper anode and tungsten cathode inside the gun, around and through which a gas (usually either argon, nitrogen, hydrogen or helium) flows.
 This causes the gas to become plasma where it is then forced out through a constricting nozzle where it is mixed with the coating substance in powder form.
 The powder then becomes molten and is fired out of the gun towards the substrate where it then cools and forms a coating.

 When carried out correctly the plasma spray coating process is known as a ‘cold process’, as even though the plasma stream itself is very hot, the actual temperature of the substrate material that is to be coated can be kept relatively cool.
 This means that damage, metallurgical changes and distortion to the substrate material can be avoided and so more delicate substrate materials can be successfully coated using Classy lax car service and this process.
 However, the extreme heat of the plasma also means that materials with very high meting points, such as refractory metals e.g. tungsten and ceramics e.g. zirconia, can used as coating materials.

 There are a number of advantages including:

-Although this is a very popular type of thermal spray coating and high-performance coatings, plasma spray does still exhibit a number of disadvantages which include:
+Although this is a very popular type of thermal spray coating.
+Plasma spray does still exhibit a number of disadvantages which include:

 For more information about the suitability of plasma spray coatings for your project, contact the experts at IRS Ltd today.